Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 ### Compile-time rendering

-Since a blog is primarly static, I want to render the markdown and index page at compile-time.
+Since a blog is primarily static, I want to render the markdown and index page at compile-time.

 Go doesn't have any [`comptime`](https://ziglang.org/documentation/master/#comptime) like Zig, but we can at least use `go generate`.